 - 1. Turn off the main power switch to the unit. - 2.
-Turn off the gas supply valve to the unit. - There is no need to drain the unit unless the unit will be exposed to freezing conditions while off. - 3.
-Remove the front cover, and allow the unit to cool. - 4.
-Unplug the electrical connector at the gas valve and fan. - 5.
+Turn off the gas supply valve to the unit.
+There is no need to drain the unit unless the unit will be exposed to freezing conditions while off. - 3.
+Remove the front door, and allow the unit to cool.
+Place a plastic barrier over the bottom of the boiler cabinet to protect the electronics beneath from condensate. - 4.
+Unplug the electrical connectors at the gas valve and fan. - 5.
 Loosen the lower gas valve connection nut.

-NOTE: There is an O-ring in the lower gas connection and an O-ring and orifice in the upper gas valve connection.
-Place these in a safe location to be used for reassembly.
+NOTE: There is an O-ring in the lower gas connection.
 Cover the gas piping connections to prevent debris from entering the gas piping.